dougbtv/udn-cnv-demo/README.md

 oc get pod virt-launcher-fedora-vm-xyz -o jsonpath="{.metadata.annotations['k8s\.ovn\.org/pod-networks']}"
 ```

-You can migrate the pod using the openshift console, using the administrator view, browse to:
+You can migrate the pod using the openshift console.

+First, using the administrator view, browse to:

 ```
 Virtualization -> VirtualMachines -> [select fedora-vm] -> Diagnostics [tab] -> Diagnostics
 ```

+And validate that the `LiveMigratable` property's status is `True`

 ## Cleaning up your mess...